 “With this prelude, Chants Libres offers the public a means to discover the essence of an operatic creation.
 This unique digital event truly writes itself into our DNA, as much at the level of creation as that of research.
 We hope that the listeners will be able to sense how it feels for the vocal milieu to be deprived of its voice, while also giving them a foretaste of our next opera.”

 – Pauline Vaillancourt

-A collective exploration of vocal art that leaves room for the imagination… and for hope?
+Offering to us a collective exploration of the upcoming opera that leaves space for imagination… and for hope.